sydneybrokeit/ansible-demo/03-basics-of-inventory.md

 `private_servers` is a group made up of other groups, which is why it's listed as `[private_servers:children]`.
 Now all the hosts in the groups under it are now a part of the `private_servers` group.

+It's also useful to know that we can have multiple files in our directory - in this case, instead of specifying the filename of our inventory, we can specify an entire directory of inventory files.
+This makes it easier to work with generated files and keep things separated along more logical lines.

 We have two places where we can store information about individual hosts - either within the inventory file (or files!) itself, or within the `host_vars` directory.
 We'll get into that in the next bit [using host and group variables](05-host-and-groups-vars.md)